-After purchasing an XM Mini-Tuner (sold separately), you will also need to activate the XM Radio digital radio service to receive broadcasts.
+After purchasing an XM Mini-Tuner (sold separately), you will also need to activate the XM Radio service to begin receiving broadcasts.

-1 Connect an XM Mini-Tuner to the XM IN jack on the rear of this receiver.
+Connect an XM Mini-Tuner to the XM IN jack on the rear of this receiver.

 You will also need to activate the XM Radio service.